-8.13 Chemical shifts
+8.15 Chemical shifts

-total do_shift
+total, do_shift

 You can compute the NMR chemical shifts of protons with the program do_shift.
-This is just an GROMACS interface to the public domain program total [73].
+This is just an GROMACS interface to the public domain program total [101].
 For further information, read the article.
+Although there is limited support for this in GROMACS users are encouraged to use the software provided by the David Case group at Scripps because it seems to be more up-to-date.